berchca/Gbacky/README.md

 The first time you launch Gbacky, the **Settings** window will open automatically, as it needs to be configured.
 These are the most important options:

 1.  **VeraCrypt Vault:** Select an existing VeraCrypt vault file.
 Gbacky does not create vaults for you.
 2.  **Password:** Enter the password for your VeraCrypt vault.
-You can use the "Test" button to verify your credentials.
+You can use the "Test" button to verify the password is correct.
 3.  **To Backup:** Click "Add Directories..." to select the files and folders you want to back up.
 These will be synced into the vault.
 4.  **GDrive Path:** Gbacky will try to "Detect..." your Google Drive mount point automatically.
 This is typically a path like `/run/user/1000/gvfs/google-drive:host=...`.
 (untested: If the program finds multiple Google Drives, it should prompt you.
 If not, you'll have to add the path manually.)